hyukhson/hyukhson.github.io/_pages/research.md

 <p style="text-align: left; background-color: #F1F1F1; border: 7px solid white;">
 <b>Abstract </b>
 <br>
-  Catastrophic aggregate shocks such as droughts have negative long-run effects on lifetime well-being.
-While formal insurance against such shocks has repeatedly yielded positive short-run impacts, the long-run effects of formal disaster insurance remain unknown.
-We study the long-run impacts of catastrophic drought insurance on pastoral households in Kenya and Ethiopia.
-We leverage randomized insurance premium discounts distributed when this insurance product was first introduced to estimate its impacts ten years later.
-We find that insurance changes household production strategies -- increasing holdings of large animals at the expense of small livestock like goats -- and a substantial increase in children's education.
-These findings are linked because changed herd composition reduces the marginal productivity of child labor and generates positive income effects.
-Reduced <i>ex ante</i> risk exposure and the behavioral change it induces -- not the cash transfers resulting from <i>ex post</i> indemnity payments  -- generate the long-run effects.
-The results are robust to controlling for prospective interpersonal spillovers among households.
+  We study the long-run effects of catastrophic drought insurance on pastoralist households in Kenya and Ethiopia.
+Instrumenting with randomized premium discounts, we estimate the im- pacts of insurance coverage a decade later.
+Insurance induced households to herd fewer small livestock like goats, typically used as precautionary savings, and generated a significant in- crease in children’s education.
+These effects are driven by households with small baseline herds, reflecting reduced child labor demand, as well as by suggestive positive income effects.
+These impacts stem primarily from reduced <i></i>ex ante</i> risk exposure and the behavioral change it induces, rather than from <i>ex post</i> indemnity payments.
  </p>
 </div>
 </details>